mstump/cassandra_range_repair/README.md

 range_repair.py
 ======================

-Python script to repair the primary range of a cassandra node in N discrete steps.
+Python script to repair the primary range of a cassandra node in N discrete steps [using best practices](http://www.datastax.com/dev/blog/advanced-repair-techniques).

 #### Options